Bartlesville Radio » News » January Get Real Ministry's Jesus Burger Event Set for Saturday

 Tom Davis

-The monthly event at feeds your soul as well as your tummy is set for Saturday, January 20, at noon in Bartlesville.
+The monthly event that feeds your soul as well as your tummy is set for Saturday, January 20, at noon in Bartlesville.

 Get Real Ministry's January event will be in the heated warehouse behind the FYC Convenience Store in the 400 block of West 14th Street.